NEUTRON_DBPASS,NEUTRON_PASS等還是照打不要改它比較方便.7. Add a networking service

 The Networking service initialization scripts expect a symbolic link

-pointing to the configuration file associated with your chosen plug-in.
-Using ML2, for example, the symbolic link must point to/etc/neutron/plugins/ml2/ml2_conf.ini
+/etc/neutron/plugin.inipointing to the configuration file associated with your chosen plug-in.
+Using ML2, for example, the symbolic link must point to/etc/neutron/plugins/ml2/ml2_conf.ini.
+If this symbolic link does not exist, create it using the following commands:

 # ln -s plugins/ml2/ml2_conf.ini /etc/neutron/plugin.ini